 I've tried to structure the site so older browsers will be able to see plain-vanilla versions of the pages, but it's possible pages may look rather odd at times.
 It also may be harder to navigate around the site than you might expect.
-But Web standards have advanced a long way since the days of Netscape 4.
+But Web standards have advanced a long way since the days of Netscape 4 and Internet Explorer 6.
 Since capable modern browsers are freely available for download, there's just no good reason to keep using your old browser anymore!

 If the site looks weird to you but you really don't want to upgrade your browser for some reason, then turn stylesheets off in your browser's preferences.
 That should render the pages easier to read (although rather boring...).